 This is how to make the push and pull Valentine’s card:

-#3 Start by assembling the inner slats.
+Start by assembling the inner slats of the free printable valentines card.
 This is one of the fiddliest parts of the card so you’ll need a bit of patience.

 Lay the two slatted parts on top of each other (with the images facing upwards) and push them together so that the slats alternate, overlap and slot into each other.